Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Male vs Female

 Both sexes of Jindo display similar behaviors.
-They’re even similarly sized with males only out-sizing females by an inch on average.
-Even temperamentally they’re not very different.
-Both sexes can display equal amounts of territorial behaviors and aggression, though males that haven’t been neutered might have a bit more proclivity for them.
+They’re even similarly sized; males are only an inch or so taller than females.
+Even temperamentally, they’re not very different.
+Both sexes display equal amounts of territorial behaviors and aggression, though males who haven’t been neutered might have a bit more proclivity for them.

 Divider 3